XuepingZhang/CompSpoof-V2-Dataset/README.md

 * **Training set**: used for model training
 * **Validation set**: used for validation and hyper-parameter tuning
-* **Test1 & Test2 set**: used for final performance reporting
+* **Eval & Test set**: used for final performance reporting

 Training set and validation set have the same date source and class distribution.

-Test1 set and Test2 set share the same date source and class distribution.
+Eval set and Test set share the same date source and class distribution.
-Test1 set and Test2 set share some new generated audios which are **unseen** in training and validation set.
+Eval set and Test set share some new generated audios which are **unseen** in training and validation set.
-Portions of the test1 set and test2 set have been processed with audio **codec toolkits**.
+Portions of the Eval set and Test set have been processed with audio **codec toolkits**.

 The quantity and proportion of audios for each category in each set are as follows: